joelvaneenwyk/huginn-wiki/Formatting-Events-using-Liquid.md

 Dates in Liquid: Dates are stored as the number of seconds since the epoch (1st Jan 1970) and can be handled as an integer using Filters.

-For example, an integer variable dateVar which stores the date in milliseconds can be output as a formatted date string by dividing by 1000 first and then using Liquid's formatting functions as follows:
+For example, an integer variable dateVar which stores the date in milliseconds can be output as a formatted date string by first dividing by 1000, and then using Liquid's date formatting Filter as follows:

     {{ dateVar |divided_by: 1000 |date: \"%c\" }}